Psychiatric Nurse: Duties, Pay, and How to Become One

 • Completing a three-year nursing diploma program, which is typically a hospital-based program

-• Completing a four-year nursing degree program to get your bachelor's degree (BSN)
+• Completing a four-year nursing degree program to earn your bachelor's degree (BSN)

 • Completing an accelerated BSN program if you already have a bachelor's degree in another subject, a process that typically takes 14 to 15 months on average

 Once you've passed the RN license exam, you'll need to gain clinical experience.
 Most employers look for you to have at least two years of working as a full-time RN before hiring you to work in mental health nursing.
-Additionally, to become certified as a psych nurse through the American Nurses Credentialing Center, you'll also need to complete 2,000 hours of clinical experience in a psychiatric setting within three years of passing the NCLEX-RN as part of the prerequisites.
+Additionally, to become certified as a psych nurse through the American Nurses Credentialing Center, you'll need to complete 2,000 hours of clinical experience in a psychiatric setting within the three years prior to beginning the certification process.

-Another requirement to become certified as a psychiatric nurse is completing 30 hours of psychiatric nursing-specific continuing education within three years of passing the NCLEX-RN.
-You will also be required to complete continuing education on an ongoing basis to maintain the certification and maintain your RN license.
+Another requirement to become certified as a psychiatric nurse is completing 30 hours of continuing education specific to psychiatric nursing within the three years prior to beginning the certification process.
+You will also need to complete continuing education on an ongoing basis to maintain the certification and maintain your RN license.

 3. Hone the right skills.